Geometric interactions between bricks and $\tau$-rigidity: -regular components

-An irreducible component $\Z$ is called \emph{generically $\tau$-reduced} if $c(\Z)= h(\Z)$.
-Recall that $\Irr^{\tau}(A)$ denotes the set of all generically $\tau$-reduced components from $\Irr(A)$.
-We observe that those $\Z \in \Irr^{\tau}(A)$ with $c(\Z)=0$ are in bijection with the isomorphism classes of $\tau$-rigid modules, and we simply refer to them as \emph{$\tau$-rigid} components.
-In general, however, a brick-infinite algebra can admit many generically $\tau$-reduced components that are not $\tau$-rigid.
-It is believed that every brick-infinite algebra possesses a component $\Z \in \Irr^{\tau}(A)$ with $c(\Z)>0$.
-This was a question posed by Demonet \cite{De}, which is still open, and that we recall later.
+Following \cite{BS} and the new terminology proposed therein, we say an irreducible component $\Z \in \Irr(A)$ is \emph{(generically) $\tau$-regular} if $c(\Z)= h(\Z)$.
+In the literature, these components have also been called \emph{dually strongly reduced} (for instance, in \cite{GLS, Pl}), as well as, \emph{generically $\tau$-reduced} components (for instance, in \cite{G+1, G+2}).
+Recall that $\Irr^{\tau}(A)$ denotes the set of all $\tau$-regular components from $\Irr(A)$.
+Observe that those $\Z \in \Irr^{\tau}(A)$ with $c(\Z)=0$ are in bijection with the isomorphism classes of $\tau$-rigid modules, and we simply refer to them as \emph{$\tau$-rigid} components.
+In general, however, a brick-infinite algebra can admit many $\tau$-regular components that are not $\tau$-rigid.
+It is expected that every brick-infinite algebra possesses a component $\Z \in \Irr^{\tau}(A)$ with $c(\Z)>0$.
+As further discussed in Section \ref{section:constructing rational}, this is a reformulation of the open question posed by Demonet \cite[Question 3.49]{De}.

-The next theorem from \cite{Pl} describes all generically $\tau$-reduced components and gives a bijection between $g$-vectors and these components, where they are called ``dually strongly reduced".
-In the more recent literature, primarily due to the connections to the study of $\tau$-tilting theory of algebras, such irreducible components are called generically $\tau$-reduced components (for instance, see \cite{G+1} and \cite{Pf1}).
+The next important result from \cite{Pl} describes all $\tau$-regular components and gives a surjective map from (integral) $g$-vectors to these components, where they are called ``dually strongly reduced".
+For a more recent refinement of this result, see \cite{BS}.